Working with Web Service Script Integration

 •Calling a web service on a scheduled basis to retrieve information.

 •Retrieving the values for an external business object.
-External business objects are a special type of business object that do not store their data in the Service Manager database but instead retrieves the data as needed from the external application.
+External business objects are a special type of business object that do not store their data in the Neurons for ITSM database but instead retrieves the data as needed from the external application.
 See Using Web Services with External Data Sources.

 •Receiving a call from an external web service to receive information that will update a business object.
 See Using Web Services with External Messages.

 To support a wide range of different uses, web services are called as part of a script.
 This allows you to make multiple web service calls if necessary and to manipulate the results as needed for one scenario.
-These scripts are based on ECMAScript, which has been extended to support interaction with Service Manager business objects.
+These scripts are based on ECMAScript, which has been extended to support interaction with Neurons for ITSM business objects.

 Each individual script is called a web service connection.